mahapara24/BMI-app/README.md

 Feel free to reach out if you have any questions or issues with the app.
 Enjoy calculating your BMI!
 ```

-You can add this content to a file named `README.md` in the project's repository for a nice and informative README for your project.